This article is 3301 worded

 we see that;

-If two thin lenses of focal lengths and are considered then the system matrix is easy to guess based on our discussion above; is inverse of focal length.
-The distance of separation between them is simply a translation of thickness .
+If two thin lenses of focal lengths and are considered then the system matrix is easy to guess based on our discussion above; a is the inverse of focal length.
+The distance of separation between them is simply a translation of thickness t.

 This is merely an application of section – 4 above.
 I leave this to your good sense for trying this as a homework problem and get some conceptual clarity on the differences between the two types of eye pieces.